††††† RELATES TO: KRS 194A.060, 205.520(3), 205.8451(9), 422.317, 434.840-434.860, 42 C.F.R. 415.208, 431.52, 431 Subpart F

 ††††† (c) All applicable state and federal laws.

-††††† (2)(a) If a CMHC receives any duplicate payment or overpayment from the department, regardless of reason, the CMHC shall return the payment to the department.
+††††† (2)(a) If a CMHC receives any duplicate payment or overpayment from the department or managed care organization, regardless of reason, the CMHC shall return the payment to the department or managed care organization that issued the duplicate payment or overpayment.

 ††††† (b) Failure to return a payment to the department in accordance with paragraph (a) of this subsection may be: